A Rough Path Perspective on Renormalization: Introduction

-where the omitted terms (dots) can be spelled out in terms of contractions of $v$ (resp. tensor-powers of $v$) and iterated integrals of $(1+d)$-dimensional time-space Brownian motion ``$(t,B)$''.
-(Observe that we just gave a dual description of this perturbation, as seen on the third level, yet the initial perturbation took place at the first level: $v$ is vector here.)
+where the omitted terms (dots) can be spelled out (algebraically) in terms of contractions of $v$ (resp. tensor-powers of $v$) and iterated integrals of $(1+d)$-dimensional time-space Brownian motion ``$(t,B)$''.
+(Observe that we just gave a dual description of this perturbation, as seen on the third level, while the initial perturbation took place at the first level: $v$ is a vector here.)

 There is interest in higher-level perturbations.
-In particular, given a $2$-tensor $v = \sum_{i,j=1}^d v^{ij} e_i \otimes e_j$, we can consider the level-2-perturbation with no effect on the first level, i.e., $(T_v B_t)^{i} \equiv B_t^{i}$, while for all $i,j=1,...,d$,
+In particular, given a $2$-tensor {$v = \sum_{i,j=1}^d v^{ij} e_{i,j}$,} we can consider the level-2-perturbation with no effect on the first level, i.e., $(T_v B)_t^{i} \equiv B_t^{i}$, while for all $i,j=1,...,d$,

 For instance, writing $B^{I;w}$ for iterated It\^{o} integrals, in contrast to $B^w$ defined by iterated Stratonovich integration, we have with $v := \frac{1}{2} I^d$ where $(I^d)^{ij} = \delta^{ij}$, i.e., the identity matrix,